 Anonymous reporting of crimes or suspicious activity is also available on the University Police website.
-To access the anonymous reporting form on the William Paterson University homepage, click on the "About the University" hyperlink, then the "Public Safety" hyperlink, and then locate the "Anonymous Reporting Form" hyperlink.
+To access the anonymous reporting form, navigate to the University Police Department's homepage, enter the department services section, and click the "Anonymous Reporting Form" hyperlink.

-Although we encourage that all crimes, emergencies, or suspicious activity be reported directly to University Police, in a situation where that is not possible, please report the incident to any and all William Paterson University staff or faculty members who are in the area.
+Although we encourage that all crimes, emergencies, or suspicious activity be reported directly to University Police, in a situation where that is not possible, please report the incident to any William Paterson University staff or faculty members who are in the area.